Eggplant

-Eggplant (US, Canada), aubergine (UK, Ireland) or brinjal (Indian subcontinent, Singapore, Malaysia, South Africa) is a plant species in the nightshade family Solanaceae.
-Solanum melongena is grown worldwide for its edible fruit.
+Eggplant (in North American, Australian, and Philippine English), aubergine (in British, Irish, and New Zealand English), brinjal (in Bangladeshi, Indian, Singapore, Malaysian, South African, and Sri Lankan English), or baigan (in Caribbean English) is a plant species in the nightshade family Solanaceae.
+Solanum melongena is grown worldwide for its edible fruit, typically used as a vegetable in cooking.

 Most commonly purple, the spongy, absorbent fruit is used in several cuisines.
-Typically used as a vegetable in cooking, it is a berry by botanical definition.
-As a member of the genus Solanum, it is related to the tomato, chili pepper, and potato, although those are of the New World while the eggplant is of the Old World.
-Like the tomato, its skin and seeds can be eaten, but, like the potato, it is usually eaten cooked.
+It is a berry by botanical definition.
+As a member of the genus Solanum, it is related to the tomato, chili pepper, and potato, although those are of the Americas region while the eggplant is of the Eurasia region.
+Like the tomato, its skin and seeds can be eaten, but it is usually eaten cooked.
 Eggplant is nutritionally low in macronutrient and micronutrient content, but the capability of the fruit to absorb oils and flavors into its flesh through cooking expands its use in the culinary arts.

 It was originally domesticated from the wild nightshade species thorn or bitter apple, S. incanum, probably with two independent domestications: one in South Asia, and one in East Asia.
-In 2018, China and India combined accounted for 87% of the world production of eggplants.
+In 2023, world production of eggplants was 61 million tonnes, with China and India combining for 85% of the total.